parallax/jsPDF/README.md

 You can [catch me on twitter](http://twitter.com/MrRio): [@MrRio](http://twitter.com/MrRio) or head over to [my company's website](http://snapshotmedia.co.uk) for consultancy.

-## Getting started
+## Creating your first document

 See examples/basic.html.
 Make sure you include BlobBuilder.js and FileSaver.js.
-You'll need to make sure you've pulled all the submodules.

 ```javascript